 The country’s best solar incentive, the federal investment tax credit (ITC), is in the process of winding down.
 2019 was the last year you can claim the full 30 percent tax credit.
 Starting in 2020, the credit drops to 26 percent, to 22 percent in 2021, and disappears entirely for homeowners in 2022.
-This impending deadline has prospective solar shoppers rushing to take advantage of the maximum credit while they still can – but how can you make sure you’re eligible for the 30 percent credit?
+This impending deadline has prospective solar shoppers rushing to take advantage of the maximum credit while they still can – but how can you make sure you’re eligible for the current 26 percent credit?

 Thanks to the “commence construction” guidance outlined by the IRS, there’s a bit more flexibility when it comes to claiming the solar tax credit than there has been in past years.
 However, this guidance doesn’t apply to everyone going solar: in this article, we’ll dive into the basics of the commence construction guidance, and what it means for property owners looking to take advantage of the 26 percent federal tax credit.

 Please note: EnergySage has written on the topic of the ITC in good faith with the aim of guiding you to make a well-informed decision about going solar.
 However, the US tax code is complicated, and what we have written should not take the place of advice from a qualified tax professional.
 Consult your tax advisor before deciding what is best for you.

 When it comes to the solar tax credit, “commence construction” refers to when you begin construction on your solar panel system.
 Historically, taxpayers could only claim the federal solar tax credit in the year their solar panel system was placed in service, after obtaining permission to operate (PTO).
 When Congress decided to extend the credit in 2015, they determined that certain solar panel system owners henceforth would be eligible to claim the credit in the year that construction began on the project, with some caveats.

 Which properties are eligible for “commence construction” benefits?